pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/research.md

 </ol>

 I have broad research interests in theoretical and methodological research in Statistics motivated by fundamental applications in wearables, neuroimaging, and other related health sciences.
 Please click [here](https://scholar.google.com/citations?user=k62UkCEAAAAJ&hl=en) for the list of publications.
-To get my detailed research statement please email me at *pnyogi1@jhmi.edu*.
+For inquiries regarding my detailed research statement, please contact me via email at _pnyogi1@jhmi.edu_.

 ---
 <h3> Publications </h3>